 The occupation economy, large-scale Moroccan industries and armed forces are all depending on imports of energy.
 This mainly comes in two forms.

 Petroleum products are imported primarily from refineries in Spain.
 According to WSRW's continuous monitoring, these products are transported to the ports of El Aaiún and Dakhla through approximately 160 shipments every year.
 WSRW has traced these shipments back to a handful of exporting harbours in Spain, mostly Carteya-Guadarranque near Gibraltar and Cartagena.
 The believed exporters are CEPSA and Repsol.
 The petroleum products are shipped on board an international fleet of tanker vessels, with a handful companies owning long-term transport contracts.
-Most involved is the Swedish shipping company Wisby Tankers, using Norwegian-flagged tankers, and the French company Sogestran.
-These two companies combined transport around 40% of all petroleum products into the territory.
+Most involved is the French company Sogestran.
 In 2014 and 2017, WSRW published reports on the involvement of Wisby Tankers and the relevance of the petroleum imports to Morocco's hold on Western Sahara.
-In 2020, 2021 and 2022, WSRW published overviews on this particular trade.
+In 2020, 2021, 2022, 2023 and 2024 WSRW published overviews on this particular trade.

 Gas is imported in liquefied form; LPG.
 Most likely, the end-users are larger industries.
-WSRW published annual overviews of the gas imports into the territory in 2020, 2021, and in 2022.
+WSRW published annual overviews of the gas imports into the territory in 2020, 2021, 2022, 2023 and in 2024.
 Historically, the gas has come from terminals in Spain.
 However, from the end of 2019, the Spanish exports seem to have been halted and largely replaced with exports from elsewhere.
 Exporters in Sweden and Norway have stated that they do not wish to take part in gas exports to Western Sahara.
-Incidents of gas exports have since 2020 been taking place mostly from France, UK, Netherlands and the US
+Incidents of gas exports have since 2020 been taking place mostly from France, UK, Netherlands, the US and Portugal.

 Cement industry